PharmD Professional Experience Programs

 • International sites (including Japan, Ireland, India, Egypt, Hong Kong, Taiwan, South Korea, and the Balkans)

-Licensure as an Intern Pharmacist
+Students: Licensure as Intern Pharmacist

 You will obtain your intern licensure with the California State Board of Pharmacy at the beginning of your first year.
 The Intern Pharmacist’s license allows you to perform any of the duties of a registered pharmacist while working under the direct supervision of a registered pharmacist.